palmerusaf/resume/WIP-doc.md

 - Next
 - Webpack

-## Open Source
+# Open Source

 ### SuperProductivity (github.com/johannesjo/super-productivity)

-- Pinpointed and corrected rendering bug affecting 6 UI components, closing open issue.
+- "Successfully corrected a UI issue where six icons were off-center.
+Used browser tools to locate the appropriate CSS classes and added SCSS to re-center the icons.
+The resulting change was merged, and the issue was closed."

+Situation: app had an issue open with 6 UI icon being off center
+Task: find and correnct issue
+Action: used browser tools to locate appropriate css classes, added SCSS to recenter icons
+Result: change merge, closing issue

 ## Personal Projects